magneticio/vamp-router/README.md

 # Vamp-router

+*NOTE: Since version 0.8.0, Vamp-router is not used in common Vamp setup.*

 Vamp-router is inspired by [bamboo](https://github.com/QubitProducts/bamboo) and [consul-haproxy](https://github.com/hashicorp/consul-haproxy).
 It is not a straight fork or clone of either of these, but parts are borrowed.